teuton-software/teuton/docs/learn/example-05-debug.md

 - :tt_members: VALUE
 ```

-In this case, Teuton detects that there isn't config file and propose us content for `config.yaml`.
+In this case, Teuton detects that there isn't exist config file, and propose us content for `config.yaml`.

 ## Debugging: Result content

-Every time we invoke `goto` or `run` keywork, a OS command is executed and the output showed on screen is captured by Teuton and saved into `result` internal object.
+Every time we invoke `goto` or `run` keywork, an OS command is executed and the output showed on screen is captured by Teuton and saved into `result` internal object.

-We coul debug it invoking `result.debug` into our rb file.
+We could debug it invoking `result.debug` into our rb file.
 Let's see an example from `external.rb.rb` file:

 ```ruby
 group "Windows: external configuration" do